corcor27/Introduction_to_R/_episodes/13-scheduler.md

 of commands) that you want to run on the cluster is called a *job*, and the process of using a scheduler to run the job is called *batch job submission*.

+> ## Project codes
+>
+> Project codes allow the resources used to be recorded to a project and
+> provides information on what research is used which resources.
+It allows
+> for focussing attention on certain projects if issues are spotted.
+>
+> Can you find your available project codes on [mySCW](https://my.supercomputing.wales)?
+{: .challenge}

 In this case, the job we want to run is just a shell script.
 Let's create a demo shell script to run as a test.